-18.3 TAL Narratives
+1.3 TAL Narratives

 A narrative in $\mathcal{L}(ND)$ can be said to consist of two parts: The narrative background specification (NBS), which provides background information that is common to all narratives for a particular domain, and the narrative specification (NS), which provides information specific to a particular instance of a reasoning problem.
-Most of this information is represented as a set of labeled narrative statements in the surface language $\mathcal{L}(ND)$ .
+Most of this information is represented as a set of labeled narrative statements in the surface language $\mathcal{L}(ND)$.

-Before providing a formal definition of the $\mathcal{L}(ND)$ language, we will introduce most of the macros, formula types and statement classes using a rather complex example scenario called the Russian Airplane Hijack (RAH) scenario, which in order to be adequately represented in any logical formalism would require robust solutions to the frame, ramification and qualification problems.
+Before providing a formal definition of the $\mathcal{L}(ND)$ language, we will introduce most of the macros, formula types and statement classes using a rather complex example scenario called the Russian Airplane Hijack Scenario (RAH), which in order to be adequately represented in any logical formalism would require robust solutions to the frame, ramification and qualification problems.
 We say robust because a complete description of the RAH world requires the representation of concurrent actions, incomplete specifications of states, ramification with chaining, the use of non-boolean features, fine-grained dependencies among objects in different feature value domains, actions with duration, two types of qualification (weak and strong) and the use of explicit time, in addition to other features.

 The RAH narrative description will be used as a vehicle for considering different facets of Temporal Action Logics and demonstrating how various aspects of a domain can be modeled in TAL.
 This will be done in stages.
 In this section, we will represent the narrative without the use of side effects and under the assumption that actions always succeed if their basic preconditions are satisfied.
 In other words, we will omit solutions to the ramification and qualification problems.
-After having provided formal specifications of the $\mathcal{L}(ND)$ and $\mathcal{L}(FL)$ languages (Sections 18.5 and 18.6), we will once more return to the RAH scenario in order to consider how ramification constraints (Section 18.8) and qualification constraints (Section 18.9) can be modeled in TAL.
+After having provided formal specifications of the $\mathcal{L}(ND)$ and

-&lt;sup>3This will initially result in a scenario where it is assumed that any attempt to board a plane always succeeds, regardless of whether a person carries a gun or is drunk.
-In addition, ramifications of action effects will be included in action specifications rather than being specified separately.
+3This will initially result in a scenario where it is assumed that any attempt to board a plane always succeeds, regardless of whether a person carries a gun or is drunk.
+In addition, ramifications of action effects will be included in the action specification.